-I love a good cannoli, but sadly they’re hard to find here in Southern California.
-Over the years this Connecticut girl has learned how make Cannoli out of necessity.
-My recipe for cannoli cream is every bit as good as what you can get back east.
+I love a good cannoli, but sadly they’re hard to find outside of the Northeast.
+Over the years this Connecticut girl has learned how to make Cannoli out of necessity.
+My recipe for the filling is every bit as good as what you can get back east.

-- This recipe calls for strained ricotta.
+- This cannoli recipe calls for strained ricotta.
 See my post from earlier this week on how to strain ricotta cheese.

-- To fill the Cannoli shells with the Cannoli cream I use a piping bag and a coupler.
+- To fill the pastry shells with the filling I use a pastry bag and a coupler.
 That’s it.
 I don’t use an icing tip, because the mini chocolate chips tend to clog it.

 Let’s take a minute to discuss Cannoli shells:

 My 2 cents: buy them!

-To make homemade Cannoli shells you’ll need to buy Cannoli forms, make the dough, chill it, roll it out, wrap the dough around the forms, and then fry them.
-That’s too many steps, and currently, my life doesn’t afford made-from-scratch luxuries like this.
+To make homemade shells you’ll need to buy cannoli forms, make the dough, chill it, roll the dough out, wrap the dough around the forms, and then fry them.
+Making a homemade pastry shell has too many steps, and currently, my life doesn’t afford made-from-scratch luxuries like this.

-I go for the next best thing, I buy my Cannoli shells.
+Consequently, I go for the next best thing, I buy my shells.
 There’s no shame in it, a lot of bakeries and even restaurant do the same thing.
-My all-time favorite cannoli shells are from World Market.
+My all-time favorite shells are from World Market.
 You get a set of 20 mini shells for $2.99!
 Well worth it in my opinion!

-If you don’t have a World Market nearby, then Amazon to the rescue!
-These are my favorite Cannoli shells from Amazon.
+Additionally, if you don’t have a World Market nearby, then Amazon to the rescue!
+These are my favorite cannoli shells from Amazon.